udaychaturvedi06-jpg/cse-project-DAPA/README.md

 # DAPA (Dynamic Academic Performance/Planner Assistant)

 Overview
-DAPA is my small academic-assistant project where I built a simple tool that helps students calculate their course marks, predict CGPA, and plan their study schedule.
+DAPA is my small academic assistant project where I built a simple tool that helps students calculate their course marks, predict CGPA, and plan their study schedule.
 I made this mainly to solve my own confusion about how marks actually add up, and also to help classmates who struggle with grade prediction.

 Features